18F/development-guide/_chapters/js/style.md

 }
 ```

-For more information on configuring eslint, see its documentation at [http://eslint.org/docs/user-guide/configuring](http://eslint.org/docs/user-guide/configuring)
+For more information on configuring `eslint`, see its documentation at [http://eslint.org/docs/user-guide/configuring](http://eslint.org/docs/user-guide/configuring)